awsdocs/aws-cdk-guide/doc_source/codepipeline_example.md

 The name, **PipelineDeployingLambdaStack**, is the name we used when we instantiated `PipelineStack`\.

+**Note**
+Don't deploy *LambdaStack*\.
+This stack is meant to be deployed by the pipeline\.

 After the deployment finishes, you should have a three\-stage pipeline that looks something like the following\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/cdk/latest/guide/images/pipeline.jpg)

-Try making a change, such as to your `LambdaStack` AWS CDK code or to your Lambda function code, and push it to the repository\.
+Try making a change to your Lambda function code and push it to the repository\.
 The pipeline should pick up your change, build it, and deploy it automatically, without any human intervention\.

 ## Cleaning up<a name="codepipeline_example_destroy"></a>

-To avoid unexpected AWS charges, destroy your AWS CDK stack after you're done with this exercise\.
+To avoid unexpected AWS charges, destroy your AWS CDK stacks after you're done with this exercise\.

 ```
 cdk destroy '*'